 Price, per person

-Air travel (Economy Class) on scheduled flights with British Airways (Airbus A320); travel by private coach; hotel accommodation as described below; breakfasts; 1 lunch and 6 dinners with wine, water and coffee; all admissions to museums and sites; all tips for restaurant staff, drivers and guides; all state and airport taxes; the services of the lecturer, tour manager and a local guide.
+Air travel (economy class) on scheduled flights with British Airways (Airbus A320); travel by private coach; hotel accommodation as described below; breakfasts; 3 lunches and 6 dinners with wine, water and coffee; all admissions to museums and sites; all tips for restaurant staff, drivers and guides; all state and airport taxes; the services of the lecturer, tour manager and a local guide.

 Elysium, Paphos: traditionally furnished 5-star hotel adjacent to the Tombs of the Kings.
 Casale Panayiotis, Kalopanayiotis: 4-star refurbished farmhouses situated in a mountain village.
 Rooms vary in size.
-Hilton Park, Nicosia: a functional 4-star business hotel on the outskirts of the old town.
+Hilton Nicosia Hotel, Nicosia: a functional 4-star business hotel on the outskirts of the old town.

-The tour involves a lot of walking on archaeological sites.
+A busy tour involving a lot of walking on archaeological sites (and June could be warm).
 Uneven ground, irregular paving, steps and hills are standard.
 There is also a lot of standing in museums and churches.
 The roads in the Troodos mountains are winding and may prove difficult for those suffering from motion sickness.
-Average distance by coach per day: 59 miles.
+Average distance by coach per day: 58 miles.

 Between 10 and 22 participants.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.